-- Periodic review of procurement procedures and specifications to ensure that purchased products and supplies are reusable, durable, or made from recycled materials, if economically and practically feasible. - 2.
+- 1. Periodic review of procurement procedures and specifications to ensure that purchased products and supplies are reusable, durable, or made from recycled materials, if economically and practically feasible. - 2.
 Purchasing recycled paper and paper products in amounts that will, at a minimum, meet the specifications in the School Code, if economically and practically feasible. - 3.
 Periodic review of procedures on the reduction of solid waste generated by academic, administrative, and other institutional functions.
-These procedures shall: (a) require recycling the Joint Agreement's waste stream, including landscape waste, computer paper, and white office paper, if economically and practically feasible; (b) include investigation of the feasibly of potential markets for other recyclable materials that are present in the Joint Agreement's waste stream; and (c) establish a goal for the reduction in the amount of solid waste generated by the Joint Agreement, when it is economically and practically feasible to do so. - 4.
-Energy conservation measures.
+These procedures shall: (a) require recycling the Joint Agreement's waste stream, including landscape waste, computer paper, and white office paper, if economically and practically feasible; (b) include investigation of the feasibly of potential markets for other recyclable materials that are present in the Joint Agreement's waste stream; and (c) be designed to maintain at least a 50% reduction in the amount of solid waste that is generated by the Joint Agreement that was previously achieved. - 4.
+Adherence to energy conservation measures.